vherrmann/minlogpad/README.md

 * Hot spares for fresh sessions (with emacs already prestarted)
 * Cold spares for already existing sessions (with X, but not emacs, already prestarted)
-* Robust container acquisition – people accessing the same Agdapad URL will be connected to the same session even in case of bad timing
+* Robust container acquisition – people accessing the same Minlogpad URL will be connected to the same session even in case of bad timing
 * Löb-like nested containers
 * WebDAV access to user files for easy up- and downloading